 An attorney can help you avoid a denial from the very beginning by helping you fill out necessary paperwork and making sure that you meet the filing deadlines.
 Attorneys also know the red flags that insurance companies look for regarding work-related injuries and occupational disease claims, and they’ll gather medical information and other evidence that supports your need for compensation.

-What steps should I take in North Carolina if my workers’ comp claim is denied?
+What steps should I take if my North Carolina workers’ comp claim is denied?

-The process for disputing a denied claim moves quickly, and you’ll need to complete several crucial steps.
-At this point, it’s best to cease communication with your employer and their insurance company regarding your claim and allow your attorney to handle the majority of your case.
+If your workers’ compensation claim is denied, it’s important to act promptly and strategically to protect your rights and pursue the benefits you’re entitled to.
+At this point, it’s best to cease communication with your employer and their insurance company regarding your claim and allow an attorney to handle the majority of your case.

-You’ll need to do the following if your claim is denied:
+Here’s what you need to do if your workers’ comp claim is denied: